JuliaReach/LazySets.jl/docs/src/man/iterative_refinement.md

    at position `i+1`.
 Checking for redundancy amounts to checking for overlap of both `p1` and `q`.
 Then, either substitute at `i+1` or insert (keeping the approximation
     at `i+1`) depending on the redundancy check.
-4. *Stopping criteria*.
-If the index `i` is smaller or equal than the current length of the approximations list, go again to step 2.
+4. *Stopping criterion*.
+Terminate if the index `i` exceeds the current length of the approximations list; otherwise continue with step 2.

 Observe that the algorithm finishes when all approximations are such that their associated error is smaller than `ε`, hence the Hausdorff distance between